In your routine eye exam, one thing that your eye doctor continuously checks is your intraocular pressure.

 A tonometry test measures your intraocular pressure.
 It’s like pressing a balloon to look for air.
 It shows how firm your eyeball is with the same units of measurement used to control blood pressure.

-The normal range for intraocular pressure is approximately 10-20 mm HG.
+The normal range for intraocular pressure is approximately 10-20 mm Hg.

 The test is done in several ways.
 Your doctor can touch your eye with the tip of a tool.
 You may first be given drops to numb the eyes.
-Rarely, your doctor may give you a puff of air in your eye.
+Rarely may your doctor give you a puff of air in your eye.

 Why eye pressure is important